browserengineering/book/book/invalidation.md

 - Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`.

-- Both data dependencies and control dependencies can be invalidated to speed up overall layout time.
+- Invalidation can be used to skip allocation, computation, or even traversals.

 Outline
 =======